Incident DetailsCause of Death:

 Custody Officer Hiram McWilliams died as a result of injuries he suffered the previous day during an assault by an inmate at the Indiana Reformatory in Clarksville.

-In the afternoon, he was struck by an inmate four times with a hammer.
+In the afternoon, he was struck by an inmate four times with a six-pound hammer.
 He was initially taken to the infirmary before being taken to his home where he died from his injuries the following morning.

 The Indiana State Prison South/Indiana Reformatory/Colgate-Palmolive Historic District consists of 18 contributing buildings dating to 1847 and is roughly bounded by Clark Boulevard, Montgomery Avenue, Missouri Avenue and the CSX railroad tracks.
 The district was added to the National Register of Historic Places on March 13, 2019 and listed on the Indiana Register of Historic Sites and Structures on January 16, 2019.